TechnicJelle/CMGT_GraduationReport/report.typ

 The goal of the LLRI is to:
 - Be portable to other GPU API's down the line (not necessarily immediately).
-//TODO (Glyn): Be specific, requirements should all be measurable(in the end either the requirement is met or not), "some details are abstracted away" is not measurable.
+- Abstract away some implementation details, like initialization and placing barriers, that are more verbose and obtuse than they need to be, from the perspective of an engine user, who is implementing new graphics features into their game.
-- Abstract away some implementation details that are more verbose and obtuse than they need to be, from the perspective of someone implementing new graphics features.
+- Guarantee some safety checks that make it a bit harder for engineers to shoot themselves in the foot
-- Guarantee some safety checks that make it a bit harder for engineers to shoot themselves in the foot.
+  #footnote[Reference to the famouse quote _#quote("C makes it easy to shoot yourself in the foot; C++ makes it harder, but when you do it blows your whole leg off.")_ — #cite(<stroustrup-footguns>, form: "prose")],
-  #footnote[Reference to the famouse quote _#quote("C makes it easy to shoot yourself in the foot; C++ makes it harder, but when you do it blows your whole leg off.")_ — #cite(<stroustrup-footguns>, form: "prose")]
+  like ensuring that data is in the correct format and commands are sent in the correct order,
 - Allow enough low level access to not restrict engineers from being able to design their own renderer architecture.
 - Minimise overhead of the abstraction where possible, or at least move as much of it to compile-time or startup-time as possible.